oxford-pharmacoepi/MegaStudy/README.md

-# MegaStudy
+# Welcome to the MegaStudy
 ## Feasibility step

-This project will provide you with the code you need to run the Feasibility step for the MegaStudy.
+The folder "Feasibility Code" will provide you with the code you need to run the Feasibility step for the MegaStudy.

 ### Instructions
-Please clone this repository into your R environment.
+Please clone the entire repository into your R environment.

 You only need to interact with the file CodeToRun.R Please fill in all the necessary information according to your situation.